sholladay/dotfiles/README.md

  - `common` contains dotfiles that don't have any important cross-platform differences.
  - `ubuntu`, `centos`, and `macos` contain dotfiles that are tuned for use on those platforms, respectively.
- - `tools` contains helpers to ease the process of working with the dotfiles.

 ## Install

 This process is currently pretty manual.
 You are expected to back up any existing files and then copy over the new ones.
 You may also want to tweak some to "merge" them with important behavior of any existing files, as needed.
 Finally, note that for now, a Unix-like environment is assumed.
 Because, well, conquering the world is hard.

-The basic concept is to use a combination of the files in `common` along with one specific platform (e.g. `macos`).
+The basic concept is to use the files in `common` along with those for your platform (e.g. `macos`).

 1. Get the dotfiles.